starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 ## What?

-Currently, some citizens stand on the sidewalk in downtown to protest and show our disapproval to either recent political events/decisions/actions or just the current Trump presidential administration in general.
+Local citizens stand on the sidewalk in downtown to protest weekly (12-1pm on Fridays).
+This is to show our disapproval of either recent political events/decisions/actions or just the current presidential administration in general.
 We believe that this president and, by extension, his administration is causing egregious harm to our country and to the world at large.
 Eveyone that attends voices individual concerns, but it seems we are in general